tdewolff/minify/README.md

 ## Usage
 ### New
-Retrieve a minifier struct which holds a map of mediatype &#8594; minifier functions.
+Retrieve a minifier struct which holds a map of mimetype &#8594; minifier functions.
 ``` go
 m := minify.New()
 ```